denoland/std/README.md

 TODO.

-## Building a Modern SaaS Business
+## Building a Modern SaaS Stack

-Along with this template, we are creating a series of How To guides to show how to build a modern SaaS business using Deno SaaSKit and Fresh.
+Along with this template, we are creating a series of How To guides to show how to build a modern SaaS stack using Deno SaaSKit and Fresh.
 This series will
 cover:

 - How to setup login logout in Fresh